Creamy Vegan Polenta Recipe with Greens

 Ingredients for vegan polenta with labels.

-How To Make Polenta
+How To Make this Vegan Polenta Recipe

 You’ll be hooked after making your first pot of polenta.
-It’s so easy, quick, and satisfying, you’ll wonder how you lived without to begin with!
+It’s so easy, quick, and satisfying, you’ll wonder how you lived without it to begin with!

 Step 1: Bring the water to a rapid boil in a medium pot over high heat.
 Reduce the heat to medium-high and slowly sprinkle in the polenta and dry seasonings a little bit at a time, whisking continuously.
-It’s critical to go slow and keep stirring to prevent lump from forming.
+It’s critical to go slow and keep stirring to prevent lumps from forming.

 Step 2: Further reduce the heat to low and switch over to a wide spatula.
 Continue stirring the polenta for a few more minutes to avoid any clumps.